everything you need to know about menstrual cups

 introduction

-Did you know that, in Australia, around 20 billion pads and tampons end up in landfills and oceans each year?
-Menstrual cups provide an eco-friendly alternative to these disposable products, making them an increasingly popular choice for period care.
-Aside from their environmental benefits, they’re also cost-effective, reusable, and surprisingly versatile.
-Whether you’re new to menstrual cups or simply curious, this guide will cover everything you need to know about them.
+Did you know that, in Australia, approximately 20 billion pads and tampons end up in landfills and oceans each year?
+Menstrual cups offer an eco-friendly alternative to these disposable products, making them an increasingly preferred option for period care.
+In addition to their environmental benefits, they are cost-effective, reusable, and highly versatile.
+Whether you’re new to menstrual cups or simply exploring your options, this guide covers everything you need to know.

 what are menstrual cups?

-Menstrual cups are small, flexible cups made from materials like medical-grade silicone, latex, or thermoplastic elastomers.
-Designed to be inserted into the vagina during menstruation, they collect menstrual fluid rather than absorbing it.
-The best part?
-They’re reusable, which makes them a cost-effective and environmentally-friendly option.
+Menstrual cups are small, flexible devices made from materials such as medical-grade silicone, latex, or thermoplastic elastomers.
+Inserted into the vagina during menstruation, they collect menstrual fluid rather than absorbing it.
+Their reusable nature makes them a cost-effective and environmentally friendly alternative to disposable period products.

 types of menstrual cups/period cups